walton5511/wikiwikihk/docs/custom-features/gods-altar.md

 With a little bit of luck, you can get a Rare Prize.
 These prizes will be picked among items that were once in shop rotation.
-These prizes will be rotated every month now and then.

 When you get a Rare Prize, it will be announced so that everyone can know how lucky you are.

 **Last rotation update**: 16.07.2022

-- Crystal Wings <ItemIcon iconId="4431" width="25px" />
+- Fabled Costume Random Chest <ItemIcon iconId="1399" width="25px" /> *(it contains one of costume sets below)*

+    - Illusionist Costume Set
+    - Nutcracker Costume Set
+    - Karate Costume Set

 - Nossi the Dragon <ItemIcon iconId="770" width="25px" />

 ### Legendary Prizes